 - Wash 1/2 cup long grained rice 3 to 4 times to let go off excess starch and drain the water.Set aside for 30 minutes.

 - Add approximately four times the quantity of water in a heavy bottomed pan and boil it.
 Add the rice, 1 tsp lime juice and 1 tsp of oil.

 - Let it boil and once the rice is nearly cooked drain off excess water,transfer the rice to a flat plate and fluff up the rice with a fork.
 The rice should be tender but not mushy.

-- Wash basmati rice, drain the water and set aside for about 30min.
+- Rinse basmati rice, drain the water and set aside for about 20 minutes.
 This reduces cooking time.